bbelchioravac-design/companion_one/README.md

 ## What you get

-- **Chat with any model on OpenRouter** (GPT-4o, Claude, Gemini, Llama…) — streaming, images, dictation, one interface
+- **Chat with any model on OpenRouter** (GPT, Claude, Gemini, Llama, Deepseek…) — streaming, images, dictation, one interface
 - **Memory cards** — the heart of it.
 Write down what your assistant should always remember (project context, working preferences, technical terminology, key decisions).
 Every active card travels with every message.
 Toggle cards on/off.
 You are in full control of the memory — nothing is stored or inferred behind your back
 - **Automatic session summaries** so long conversations never lose the thread
 - **Real privacy:** everything (chats, cards, settings) lives in local files next to the app.
 Your API key is stored on disk and used server-side only — the browser never sees it.
 No accounts, no cloud, no telemetry